Optimizing a Blazor WebAssembly application size

 #Removing time zone support

-Blazor WebAssembly supports timezones by adding a data file with the information of all time zone.
-So, when you need to convert time between time zone it first read this file to get the info, then it can compute the right time.
-You can check the size of this file in _framework/wasm/dotnet.timezones.dat
+Blazor WebAssembly supports time zones by including a data file with information for all time zones.
+When converting time between time zones, it reads this file to retrieve the necessary data before computing the correct time.
+You can check the size of this file at _framework/wasm/dotnet.timezones.dat.

-If the app doesn't require this feature, you can disable it by setting the BlazorEnableTimeZoneSupport
+If your app does not require this feature, you can disable it by setting the BlazorEnableTimeZoneSupport property in the project file to false:

 <PropertyGroup>